Bring a Million to Humboldt County: Five Years and Growing

 - No information given to DHHS is shared with any other government entity, such as U.S. Citizenship and Immigration Services (CIS).
 Applying for one’s U.S.-born children is completely safe.

 For more information on Bring a Million to Humboldt County or CalFresh, contact Food for People:

 Heidi McHugh, Community Edu. & Outreach Coordinator: (707) 445-3166 ext.
 308 email@example.com

 Michael Quintana, CalFresh Application Assistor (707) 445-3166 ext.
 318 firstname.lastname@example.org

 Apply with us at Food for People OR click here to apply online right now at www.c4yourself.com

-- It is also possible to apply directly with the Department of Health and Human Services by calling 1-877-410-8809 or visiting one of their offices:
+It is also possible to apply directly with the Humboldt County Department of Health and Human Services (DHHS) by calling 1-877-410-8809 or visiting one of their offices:

-Sites county-wide in a community near you, at the DHHS Mobile Engagement Vehicle.
+Or apply with DHHS in a community near you, at the DHHS Mobile Engagement Vehicle (MEV).
 To see the MEV schedule, click here.